department-of-veterans-affairs/vagov-content/pages/pension/protected-pension-rates.md

 ## Old law protected pension rates
 **Effective December 1, 2018**

-These pension programs were available before July 1, 1960.
+These non-service-connected pension programs were available before July 1, 1960.

 ### Old law disability pension yearly income limits

 We use the income limits below to determine your eligibility for protected old law disability pension rates.
+To qualify for protected rates, your yearly income for 2018 must be at or below the limit.

 All income limits are in U.S. $
 | Veteran status | 2018 yearly income limit |